MiyuHmt/cheatsheet/networks.md

 Fast Ethernet is a local area network (LAN) transmission standard that provides a data rate of 100 megabits per second (referred to as "100BASE-T").

 Workstations with existing 10 megabits per second (10BASE-T) Ethernet card can be connected to a Fast Ethernet network.

+### Gig Ethernet

+Gigabit Ethernet, a transmission technology based on the Ethernet frame format and protocol used in local area networks (LANs), provides a data rate of 1 billion bits per second (one gigabit).

+Gigabit Ethernet is defined in the IEEE 802.3 standard and is currently being used as the backbone in many enterprise networks.

+Gigabit Ethernet is carried primarily on optical fiber (with very short distances possible on copper media).

+### WiFi

+WiFi, or "Wireless Fidelity" is a descriptive acronym for describing the use and implementation of 802.11 wireless local area networking protocols (WLAN).

+If you connect to your internet at home using a wireless network, or connect to a WiFi network at say a coffee shop, a airport, you have undoubtedly used 802.11 technology.

+Wireless Local Area Networking devices use frequencies in the microwave range as a medium to encapsulate data onto.

+### FDDI

+FDDI utilizes fiber optic technology as the communications media.

+FDDI transmits light through glass or clear plastic strands that are thinner than a human hair.

+These strands carry signals from place to place and are connected to laser-light emitters.

+The strands are lit and unlit to provide data communication.
+This makes FDDI very expensive however, and so you rarely see it in a computer LAN.

+### ATM LANE

+Asynchronous Transfer Mode (ATM) is a network protocol that transmits data at a speed of 155 Mbps and higher.

+ATM works by transmitting all data in small packets of a fixed size; whereas, other protocols transfer variable length packets.

+ATM supports a variety of media such as video, CD-quality audio, and imaging.
+ATM employs a star topology, which can work with fiber optic as well as twisted pair cable.

+ATM is most often used to interconnect two or more local area networks.